ducalex/retro-go/README.md

 Retro-Go typically detects and resolves application crashes and freezes automatically.
 However, if you do get stuck in a boot loop, you can hold `DOWN` while powering up the device to return to the launcher.

-### CRC32... is annoying!
-Let your device sit idle for a while, it will scan your files preemptively.
-Alternatively you can disable cover display in the options menu.

 ### Display update mode
 The maximum fill rate of the LCD is ~30fps.
 To work around that limitation, retro-go implements a partial update mode that refreshes only the portions of the screen that have changed.
 This process works very well at